Kurtopsy/temp-convert-bot/README.md

 # temp-convert-bot
-<p>Bot that converts inputed temperature to either Fahrenheit or Celsius, and visa versa.</p>
+<p>Bot that converts inputed temperature to either Fahrenheit or Celsius, and visa versa.
+Requires posts_replied_to.txt in root.</p>